lawsie/guizero/README.md

 app.display()
 ```

-[guizero](https://lawsie.github.io/guizero) is designed to allow children to quickly and easily create GUIs for their programs.

 ## Install

 If you can download and unzip a file, you can [install guizero](https://lawsie.github.io/guizero/#easy-install) - **no special permissions or administrator rights are required**.